AsheshPangma/VSD-TCL/README.md

 echo ""
 ```

+You can run the command by typing the following command in the prompt.
+NOTE: The file should be made executable by using the command `chmod -R 777 vsdsynth`

+`./vsdsynth`

 3. There are three general cases.

 I. The script takes an input argument which is cvs file.
 So, we need to check if the user has provided an argument or not.